inetpos/serverless-notification-service/README.md

 # serverless-notification-service

-A simple, serverless app that sends subscriber with notification using AWS Lambda and AWS SNS.
-This is built using Serverless Framework.
+A simple, serverless app that sends subscriber with notification using API Gateway, AWS Lambda and AWS SNS.
+This is built using Terraform.